ulkish/mucl-dt-extension/readme.txt

 1. Copy the `mucl-dt-extension` folder into your `wp-content/plugins` folder
 2. Activate the plugin via the plugins admin page
-3. Now the sites you clone will carry any Distributor connections
+3. Read the description above for usage instructions

 == Changelog ==

-= 1.0.1 =
+= 1.0.0 =
 * Initial Release.

-= 1.1.0 =
-* Fixed bug that made the plugin ineffective on custom post types.